Gt-ace/Assignment6/Report.md

 # Task 2

 1. Create a SPARQL query to retrieve the URI of the group to which you belong from your FOAF profile.
-Provide the query in the [`query_group.rq`] (query_group.rq) file.
+Provide the query in the [`query_group.rq`](query_group.rq) file.

 2. Query the names of all the people in your distributed social graph (i.e., people you know directly or indirectly) using your profile as an entry point.
 To do this, you will need to write a navigational query (see lecture slides) and use link traversal (using the command comunica-sparql-link-traversal).
 Try running the query without link traversal as well and see what happens.
-Provide the query in the [`query_friends.rq`] (query_friends.rq) file (see project README) and explain the results.
+Provide the query in the [`query_friends.rq`](query_friends.rq) file (see project README) and explain the results.

 Ans: